kyclark/gitbook-metagenomics/organizing_with_makefiles.md

 # Organizing with Makefiles

 GNU "make" (https://www.gnu.org/software/make/) will help you organize your code and testing.
-I'm going to introduce it here as we'll use it in the next section to write a script.
 You only need to learn a few things about make to be productive.

 First, you create text file called "Makefile" (or "makefile").
 Whenever you run something on the command line that you might want to run again, you should probably put it into your Makefile so you don't have to go searching through your history to find the magic incantation of some command that actually did what you wanted.
 Don't be like me and think "It's totally OK to leave my sunglasses in the driver's seat because I definitely will not forget they are there and then sit on them when I come back to my car."
 Don't think "I'll be able to remember that command after lunch."
 Just add it to you Makefile!